hdthinh1012/codeql-solidity/doc/HOWTO.md

 This document contains information about common development tasks.

 ## Note
-Due to some Linking issues of native C code when compiling extractor in Windows, the projects is only confirmed to compile successfully in WSL2.
+Due to some Linking issues of native C code when compiling extractor (Rust sources) in Windows, the projects is only confirmed to compile successfully in WSL2.

 Who installed codeql CLI in Windows environment must open 2 VSCode instances, one in WSL2 to be able to run `codeql database create` command using symbolic-linked solidity extractor, one in Windows to run Solidity QL queries (higher performances).

-## Building the tools from source
+## (Linux/WSL2) Building the tools from source

 [Install Rust](https://www.rust-lang.org/tools/install), then run: